Judges of the International Criminal Court: Chambers

 The Judicial Chambers are organized into three main divisions.
 The Appeals Chamber consists of the whole Appeals Division whereas the Pre-Trial Chambers cover whole situations, authorizing as well the opening of investigation or cases.
-The Trial Chambers single cases (which can consist of one or more accused).
-Accurate as of 2020.
+The Trial Chambers handle single cases (which can consist of one or more accused).
+As of 2025, the judges are assigned as follows:

 Former judges

 Mohamed Shahabuddeen of Guyana was elected to the court in January 2009 but he resigned for personal reasons before taking office.

 Classes of judges

 In 2003, the first judges were divided into three different classes of terms: those with term ending in 2006 (and re-eligible), those with term ending in 2009 and those with term ending in 2012.
 This list shows to which class the different judges belong.